crepps/HexLoader/README.md

 # HexLoader

-A utility for packing library files into an executable (alpha).
+A utility for packing library files into an executable (pre-alpha).